tgodfrey0/turtlebot3_custom_image/README.md

 ./build.sh <model>
 ```

-This will output a `.img` with the name `tb3-image-<GIT TAG>.img`.
+This will output a `.img` with the name `tb3-<MODEL>-image-<GIT TAG>.img`.
 The output image is automatically compressed once created.
-To prevent this run `./build.sh nocompress`.
+To prevent this, run `./build.sh nocompress`.

 `<model>` sets the type of TurtleBot3 for which you want to build the image.
 The options are: